MEA-Watsonx-bootcamp-IBM/ICP-Bootcamp/README.md

 >
 > **Change model:** `gpt-oss-120b`

-Drag and drop the training birth certificate file `birth_certificate_juan_tapia.pdf` into the document upload area of the node.
+Drag and drop the training birth certificate file `maksym_birth_certificate` into the document upload area of the node.

 > This is the training document.
 You will swap it during test scenarios.